-- 1. Through its Dispute Resolution Process ("Process"), Grain Trade Australia Ltd (GTA) works to avoid litigation and reduce friction among GTA Members and other industry participants by encouraging dispute resolution through peer review.
-The Process will be conducted in a manner that promotes the saving of time and expense while providing an efficient, fair and equitable means to settle disputes related to commercial transactions. - 2.
-These GTA Dispute Resolution Rules ("Rules") shall govern the resolution of any disputes falling within the jurisdiction of the GTA Process. - 3.
-The Process consists of Expert Determination, Fast Track Arbitration and Full Arbitration.
+- Through its Dispute Resolution Process ("Process"), Grain Trade Australia Ltd (GTA) works to avoid litigation and reduce friction among GTA Members and other industry participants by encouraging dispute resolution through peer review.
+The Process will be conducted in a manner that promotes the saving of time and expense while providing an efficient, fair and equitable means to settle disputes related to commercial transactions.

+- 2. These GTA Dispute Resolution Rules ("Rules") shall govern the resolution of any disputes falling within the jurisdiction of the GTA Process.

+- 3. The Process consists of:

+- a.
+Expert Determination

+- b.
+Small Claims

+- c.
+Fast Track Arbitration and

+- d.
+Full Arbitration.

 Each Process is governed by a particular section of these Rules (Sections 2 and 3).
-Sections 1 and 4 apply to each Process. - 4.
-Based on the nature of the dispute the Party(s) shall determine the appropriate Process.
-GTA is available to discuss the various alternatives with a Party prior to commencing a Process. - 5.
-Each reference shall be administered by GTA through its Chief Executive Officer ("CEO") or nominee (hereafter collectively referred to as "GTA").
+Sections 1 and 4 apply to each Process.

+- 4. Based on the nature of the dispute (including the amount in issue) the Party(s) shall nominate their preferred Process.
+GTA retains discretion in relation to the appropriate Process and is available to discuss the various alternatives with a Party prior to commencing a Process. - 5.
+Each reference shall be administered by GTA through its Chief Executive Officer ("CEO") or nominee (hereafter collectively referred to as "GTA"). - 6.
+Each Tribunal may be supported by a professional Secretariat (appointed by GTA on behalf of the Tribunal) who may provide private and confidential assistance and advice to the Tribunal on administrative matters including preparation of directions and award.